Herbivour/BossmanDKP/README.md

 ### Environment Variables

+* GUILD_NAME - The guild name that is displayed on the web ui
 * DISCORD_TOKEN - The Bot's token.
 This can be found on the bot page from Discord's website
 * BOSSMAN_API_KEY - An API key that will be used by the bossman asstant client (Comming soon)
 * DKP_BID_CHAN - The channel where auctions happen